 In addition to defskeleton S-expressions, a CPSA input file may contain defgoal S-expressions.
 Like a defskeleton, a defgoal takes as its first parameter the name of a protocol which the tool expects has been previously defined in the input file.
-The second parameter to a defgoal is a geometric logical sentence, that is, an implication where the left-hand side is universally quantified and the right hand side is positive-existential.
+The second parameter to a defgoal is a geometric sentence in first-order logic.
+A geometric sentence contains one implication.
+The antecedent is a conjunction of atomic formulas.
+The free variables that occur in the antecedent are universally quantified.
+The conclusion is a disjunction of existentially quantified conjunctions of atomic formulas.

-Alternately, a defskeleton can be augmented with a goal, which may specify one or more positive-existential formulas to check.
+Alternately, a defskeleton can be augmentend with a goal, which may specify one or more geometric formulas to check.